EnigmaCurry/d.rymcg.tech/README.md

 ```

 You can use this script to run the make targets for any of the bundled
-projects, usable from any working directory:
+projects, usable from any working directory, and with full tab
+completion support:

  * `d.rymcg.tech list` (retrieve list of all available projects)
  * `d.rymcg.tech make -- status` (view status of all installed